mihirchronicles/mihirchronicles.github.io/content/bookshelf/making-of-manager.md

 ## III.
 Quotes

 - The job of a manager...is to turn one person’s particular talent into performance.
-- I learned then one of my first lessons of management—the best outcomes come from inspiring people to action, not telling them what to do.
+- I learned then one of my first lessons of management-the best outcomes come from inspiring people to action, not telling them what to do.
 - At the end of the day, a resilient organization isn’t one that never makes mistakes but rather one whose mistakes make it stronger over time.
 - Your role as a manager is not to do the work yourself, even if you are the best at it, because that will only take you so far.
 Your role is to improve the purpose, people, and process of your team to get as high a multiplier effect on your collective outcome as you can.
 - This is the crux of management: It is the belief that a team of people can achieve more than a single person going it alone.
 It is the realization that you don’t have to do everything yourself, be the best at everything yourself, or even know how to do everything yourself.
 Your job, as a manager, is to get better outcomes from a group of people working together.